klecko/KISS/docs/pages/config.md

 ## Sniff
  - **Enabled**: enables the attack (0: disabled, 1: enabled)
  - **Time_limit**: time in seconds the sniffer will remain active.
 Leaving it empty means no time limit (until Ctrl-C is pressed)
- - **Attributes**: location of a file containing the form keys that will be detected in HTTP post packets.
-Using '*' is also possible for getting every value.
+ - **Attributes**: location of a file containing the form keys that will be detected and shown in HTTP post packets.
+Using * is also possible for getting every value, including cookies.
+ - **Get_every_cookie**: if set to 1, KISS will log each time the cookie of a HTTP packet is sniffed.
+Also, if attributes is not *, cookies is added to it.

 ## ARPS
 - **Enabled**: enables the attack (0: disabled, 1: enabled).